thezultimate/docker-jenkins-with-docker/README.md

 # Jenkins in Docker with Docker

-This is a simple template for running Jenkins inside a Docker container with Docker installed.
+This is a simple template for running Jenkins inside a Docker container with Docker installed based on the official Jenkins LTS image.
+For more information, follow [this link](https://github.com/jenkinsci/docker).

 It can be run, e.g., by running the following steps: